Multi-scale clustering and source separation of InSight mission seismic data: Introduction

-\begin{itemize} \item We calculate the wavelet scattering covariance representation at different time-scales, resulting in a double multi-scale description of the data that extends wavelet scattering covariances to non-stationary processes (first contribution); \item Using this representation, we introduce a factorial variant of Gaussian-mixture variational autoencoders~\citep[VAEs;][]{kingma2013auto, NIPS2017_9cb9ed4f, Jang17} (second contribution), hereon referred to as fVAE, that simultaneously learns to probabilistically cluster sources at different time-scales in the latent space and independently sample scattering covariance representations associated with each cluster.
-The former provides clusters of prominent sources in the dataset at different time-scales, and the latter models the wavelet scattering covariance distribution of these sources, providing prior information necessary for source separation; \item Finally, we perform source separation by complementing the method proposed by \citet{siahkoohi2023unearthing} by the learned prior information regarding each source (third contribution).
-Our method for source separation involves solving an optimization problem over the unknown sources in the wavelet scattering covariance representations space.
-This is achieved by minimizing carefully selected and normalized loss functions that incorporate prior knowledge about the source of interest, ensure data-fidelity, and impose statistical independence between the recovered sources. \end{itemize}
+\begin{itemize} \item \textbf{Pyramidal scattering spectra.} In light of the multi-scale nature of the sources, we develop our framework nested within the wavelet scattering spectra representation space \cite{MorelEtAl_2022}.
+This multi-scale representation of time series is based on the second moment of scattering network features \cite{BrunaEtAl_2013} and is capable of capturing the non-Gaussian and multi-scale characteristics of stationary stochastic processes in the data.
+To take into account the existence of multiple sources with varying timescales, we propose the pyramidal scattering spectra (first contribution), which involves averaging the wavelet scattering spectra representation at different timescales, resulting in a description of the data that captures non-Gaussian characteristics within different timescales; \item \textbf{Factorial variational autoencoder.} Within the pyramidal scattering spectra representation space, we introduce a factorial variant of Gaussian-mixture variational autoencoders (VAEs) \cite{KingmaEtAl_2014a, NEtAl_2017, JangEtAl_2017} (second contribution), hereon referred to as fVAE, that simultaneously learns to probabilistically cluster sources at different timescales---the different factors---in the latent space and independently sample scattering spectra representations associated with each cluster.
+The former provides clusters of prominent sources in the dataset at different timescales, and the latter models the wavelet scattering spectra distribution of these sources, providing prior information necessary for source separation; \item \textbf{Unsupervised source separation.} We perform source separation by complementing the method proposed by \cite{SiahkoohiEtAl_2023} by the learned prior information regarding each source (third contribution).
+Our method for source separation involves solving an optimization problem over the unknown sources in the wavelet scattering spectra representations space.
+This is achieved by minimizing carefully selected and normalized loss functions that incorporate prior knowledge about the source of interest, ensure data-fidelity, and promote statistical independence between the recovered sources. \end{itemize}